anyusernameisokay/acldpy/ReadMe.md

 Furthermore, the following improvements are planned:

 - Different and custom alternatives to the classical small letters.
-- Optimal utilization of numpy under the hood.
+- Optimal utilization of NumPy under the hood.

 ## References